 - Complete the Free Application for Federal Student Aid (FAFSA) for the student.

-- "Sign In" on the right side of the page.
+- Go to Student Loans.
+"Sign In" on the right side of the page.
 NOTE: A parent must sign in using his/her FSA ID.
 There is a link to creating a new FSA ID on the site.

-- Do not use the student's FSA ID number in this section.
+- Do not use te student's FSA ID number in this section.

 - Click on "Complete PLUS Request Process".